o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 :::

 ## Part 1 - Hooking Up Your Hardware
 1. You will need to plug in your USB “dongle” into your computer.
-Ensure that the small toggle on your USB dongle is set to “GPIO_6”
+Ensure that the small toggle on your USB dongle is set to “GPIO_6.”

 2. Plug in the provided lithium ion battery into the Cyton board itself.

-3. Once this is done, slide the small toggle switch to “PC”
+3. Once this is done, slide the small toggle switch to “PC.”

 If you need additional docs for setting up the Cyton board, go [here](https://docs.openbci.com/GettingStarted/Boards/CytonGS/)

 :::note
-No need to install OpenBCI’s GUI, just follow the hardware setup portion
+No need to install OpenBCI’s GUI, just follow the hardware setup portion.
 :::

 ## Part 2 - Download the OpenBiotech IoT Stream Application